ivop/zmalloc/README.md

 - Allocation requests are fulfilled by a first-fit policy.
 If the block found is larger and the remaining area would be big enough to hold a free block, the block is split and the remaining area is reinserted into the free list while its order is maintained.
-- When a block is freed, its upper neighbouring block is checked whether it's free (and hence part of the free list). if it is, both blocks are merged.
+- When a block is freed, its upper neighbouring block is checked whether it's free (and hence part of the free list).
+  If it is, both blocks are merged.
 - If it is not, the remaining blocks are traversed until a free block (or the ending sentinel) is found.
 - Once it is known where to insert the block into the free list, the previous block is checked.
 - If it's adjacent to our current free block they are merged.